alf-p-steinbach/Expressive-Cpp/README.md

 `#pragma once`, `#pragma push_macro`, `#pragma pop_macro`, and use of the `$` character in identifiers.
-The shortest possible Expressive C++ program is `$just{}`, where if any statements are added, any exception is reported on the standard error stream, and an suitable process exit code is produced.
+The shortest possible Expressive C++ program is `$just{}`, where if any statements are added, any exception is reported on the standard error stream, and a suitable process exit code is produced.